digiscot/digiscot-website/pages/projects/toryglen-community-base.md

 •	3600 local people dropped in to access our services, IT Suite and telephone facilities

-In terms of outcomes for the people and groups we care about, this project has
+**In terms of outcomes for the people and groups we care about, this project has:**

 •	Improved access to training and learning opportunities for local people